maddisondavid/ngTestHarness/api.md

 - name `string` - The name of the provider to retrieve

 **Returns**: `object` - Provider object
+<a name="getController"></a>
+#getController(name, vars)
+Pull a particular controller from the context.
+A $scope variable is exposed on the returned controller.

+**Params**

+- name `string` - The name of the controller.
+- vars `Object` - Parent scope variables that are merged into the new controller scope.

+**Returns**: `Object` - Controller An angular controller with passed vars and proper scope.
 <a name="HttpOptions"></a>
 #type: HttpOptions
 **Properties**